 Lebanese Spinach Stew

 What to Serve with Lebanese Spinach Stew:

-How to Store this Lebanese Spinach Stew- Sabanekh
+How to Store this Lebanese Spinach Stew- Sabanekh:

-Let this Lebanese spinach stew come to room temperature before storing it in the fridge in an air tight container for up to 4 days.
-The stew also freezes well, just defrost it overnight in the fridge and reheat it on the stovetop or in the microwave.
+To store: Let this Lebanese spinach stew come to room temperature before storing it in the fridge in an air tight container for up to 4 days.

 Stay connected!
 Be sure to follow me on my social media, so you never miss a post.

-FACEBOOK | PINTEREST | INSTAGRAM| EMAIL SUBSCRIPTION
+FACEBOOK | PINTEREST | INSTAGRAM|

+Lebanese Spinach Stew